avoidwork/tenso/README.md

 ## 🔒 Security

-Tenso uses [lusca](https://github.com/krakenjs/lusca#api) for security as middleware.
+Tenso uses [helmet](https://helmetjs.github.io/) for security headers as middleware.
 Please see its documentation for how to configure it; each method & argument is a key:value pair for `security`.

 ```javascript
 {